Choosing new accounting software for your freelance writing business isn’t easy.

 When submitting tax returns and accurately tracking your incomings and outgoings, Check whether your accounting software integrates with your bank account.

-This feature means you can use automations to pull bank statements, and attach them to invoices or expenses you’ve created inside the platform.
+This feature means you can use automation to pull bank statements, and attach them to invoices or expenses you’ve created inside the platform.
 It’s the easiest way to explain which payments came from where.

 Bookkeeping is the process of making sure every bank transaction has an explanation.
 If your accounting software doesn’t integrate directly with your bank, check there’s an option to upload a credit card statement.